aangelopoulos/gradient-equilibrium/README.md

 The core algorithms are in `core/algorithms.py`.
 The file is short and should be easy to parse.

 All other folders are dedicated to experiments.
 The most important files in each folder are a set of Jupyter notebooks in the root directory, each of which is dedicated to a separate experiment (they are largely self-explanatory).
-Each folder also contains a `raw_data` folder containing the raw data (after running `setup.py`, and exclusing `helpsteer/` which handles data management through Huggingface `datasets`).
-Finally, the folders include a `plots` folder for saved PDF files of plots.
+Each folder includes also a `plots` folder for saved PDF files of plots.

 `arena/` reproduces the Chatbot Arena experiments.
 The notebooks can be run in any order.